 Too Late for the Flu Vaccine?

 Flu viruses usually cause the most illness during the colder months of the year.
 In the United States, flu season is from October to May.
 Most cases happen from late December to early March.
+In recent years, the flu season has started earlier and lasted longer than it did before the COVID-19 pandemic.

 What if you aren't vaccinated by then?
 Getting the vaccine later is better than not getting it at all.
 It's still flu season well into spring.
 Even then it's not too late for you and your family to get the flu vaccine.
 Many health care providers give flu vaccines through May if the flu virus is still circulating.